 Border Collie X Kelpie: A Little Backstory

 This furry pup is a relatively new crossbreed, but its ancestors go way back.
-In fact, both Border Collies and Kelpies descend from collie type herding dogs brought to Australia in the late nineteenth century.
+In fact, both Border Collies and Kelpies descend from collie-type herding dogs brought to Australia in the late nineteenth century.

-On the other hand, using collie-type dogs from England and Wales (including the Border Collie), several working dogs were developed to handle herding in large areas under the harsh Australian sun.
+Using collie-type dogs from England and Wales (including the Border Collie), several working dogs were developed to handle herding in large areas under the harsh Australian sun.
 By the early twentieth century, farmers started to favour certain types of dogs that would eventually be established as distinct breeds.

 The Kelpie was one of those dogs developed to handle sheep on their own.
 Nowadays, this breed is mainly used as a working dog in the cattle industry.
 Some Kelpies also perform in obedience and agility, as well as herding competitions.

-In this light, the Border Collie Kelpie cross comes from a strong line of herding dogs.
+As you can see, the Border Collie Kelpie cross comes from a strong line of herding dogs.
 Because of that, they have good work disposition and could generally do a good job herding and guarding cattle.